GeorgeMarych/arkanoid-cosmote-test/README.md

 this project is a small website with authentication, you can register and once you are logged in there is a game that you can play, you have 3 lives and you can play game 5 times, if you failed. you can check your score in leaderboard.

+regarding technologies: Firebase is used for authentication (Login, Register, Forgot password), Context API for state management.
+Project is using functional components.

 ### If you want to register :

 firstly you can use my credentials: